InsaneFirebat/sm_practice_hack/releases/README.md

 * Access to developer/debug load points
 * Option to draw a border (or fill the screen) for easier capture cropping
 * Option to factory reset practice rom settings
+* Option to play a sound effect for certain strat successes (Taco Tank, Spikesuit, etc)
+* Option to change the menu font
+* Options to change the HUD number font
+* BRB screen for streamers

+## Removed Features

+* Anything related to randomizers
+* Fast doors/elevators